 One suggested solution to help keep your tank clean is to add organisms such as shrimps or aquatic plants like Subwassertang to improve water purity.

-Here is where it gets tricky; Powder Blue Tang reproduces by egg scattering which is not a reliable way to breed them.
-The females usually have a bigger size than the males but other than that, they are very hard to differ from one another.
-You can present them as a pair to reproduce but even then the chances are slim.
+Here is where it gets tricky; Powder Blue Tang reproduces by egg scattering, which is not a reliable way to breed them.
+The females usually have a bigger size than the males, but other than that, they are very hard to differentiate from one another.
+You can present them as a pair to reproduce, but even then, the chances are slim.

 Powder Blue Tang White Spot Disease and Treatment

-Powder Blue Tang as mentioned before has earned itself the reputation as a high maintenance fish, primarily because of its vulnerability and sensitivity towards diseases, due to even slight changes of the tank conditions.
+Powder Blue Tang as mentioned before has earned itself the reputation as a high-maintenance fish, primarily because of its vulnerability and sensitivity towards diseases, due to even slight changes in the tank conditions.

-Caring for this fish requires a lot of attention and awareness to prevent something like that to happen, otherwise, it will result in:
+Caring for this fish requires a lot of attention and awareness to prevent something like that from happening.
+Otherwise, it will result in:

 - Reduce eating